 Technology Strategies for Nonprofits & Higher EdBetter engage with your constituents, more effectively deliver your services, expand the impact of your mission – these are the key strategic goals of forward-thinking organizations.
 Contemporary strategies and technologies offer a wide array of options to help you realize these goals.
 For 20 years we’ve been helping nonprofits develop and align their strategies, technology and operations.
 Find out how we can help your organization >>

-On June 27, Salesforce.org and Keith Heller presented the second installment of our CRM Options for Enterprise Nonprofits webinar series, showing the features and benefits of Salesforce.org’s Nonprofit Success Pack.
-This series is designed to help organizations learn more about today’s CRM solution marketplace.
-We also hope to help organizations understand and overcome common obstacles preventing them from adopting new technology.
+On August 30, Smita Vadakekalam hosted the roundCorner team to present the fourth installment of our CRM Options for Enterprise Nonprofits webinar series, showing the features and benefits of roundCorner’s NGO Connect.
+This series is designed to help organizations learn more about today’s CRM solution marketplace and develop strategies to overcome common obstacles preventing them from adopting new technology.

 Below is the transcript of the webinar.
 To get the full context and view the demo of NGO Connect, please view the recording here.